vertskater/knight-travails-problem/README.md

 findPath([0, 0],[ 3, 3]);
 ```

-and returns the number of Steps it takes to get to from start to end coordinates.
+and returns the number of Steps it takes to get from start to end coordinates.